 - You must list the University of Washington (federal code #003798)

 as one of the colleges to receive the results of your FAFSA.

-enrolling for college for the first time received grants.
-Students may
+full-time students enrolling for college for the first time received

-also be eligible for student loans and work-study.
+financial aid.
+Students may also be eligible for student loans and

 - The above estimates are not accurate for students in fee-based programs.
 Please contact our office and